roxax19/privacy-manager/README.md

 ## Step 2

-You have to add the following lines to your ingress controller.
+You have to add the following lines in your ingress controller.
 This will allow you to expose tcp services like mosquitto in your Ingress.

 ```
 #This allow us to pass tcp traffic through the Ingress